Reservoir Engineering Basics

 Day three will introduce participants to the application of diffusivity equation and the application of line source solution.
 The participants will also learn about the use of well testing in determining average reservoir pressure, productivity index, permeability, and skin effect.
 The day will end with the participants learning inflow performance in oil and gas wells and nodal analysis.

 - Immiscible displacement concepts

-On day four of this course, participants will learn about reservoir drive mechanisms and the concept of a reservoir as a single tank.
-The definition of the material balance equation will also be covered, along with a reservoir drives limitations on the use of the material balance equation.
-During this day, participants will examine the water influx and the use of fractional flow equations.
-Participants will learn about the recovery of a reservoir on this day along with determining the initial and recoverable oil and gas.
+On day four of this course, participants will learn about reservoir drive mechanisms and the concept of a reservoir as a single tank along with a reservoir drives limitations on the use of the material balance equation.
+During this day, participants will examine the water injection and the use of fractional flow equations.
+Participants will also discuss the recovery factors of different drive mechanisms.

-On the last day, participants will discuss the definition of reserves and the recovery factor – API correlation.
+On the last day, participants will discuss the definition of reserves and the recovery factor – API correlation by hands on exercises on RF estimations.
 During this day, estimation of oil-in-place and gas-in-place concepts will be covered.
-The day will end with a discussion on the reserve estimation using material balance equations.
+The day will end with use of production decline curves in reserves estimations.

 Individuals who are training to become engineers, geologists, or geophysicists.